MurmurationsNetwork/MurmurMaps/README.md

-# Murmurations Maps
+# MurmurMaps

 ## Local Setup Guide

-This guide will help you set up and run the Murmurations Maps locally.
+This guide will help you set up and run MurmurMaps.
 Follow the steps in order to ensure a smooth installation.

 ## 1. Configure Environment Variables